Malaysia Plans Legal Action Against Norway Over NSM Missile Contract Cancellation

 The delivery of the first vessel, originally scheduled for August this year, has been delayed until December due to late equipment deliveries from manufacturers and ongoing rework issues.
 Minister Mohamed Khaled said the LCS programme would continue as planned but without a missile system installed.
 Malaysia was also evaluating several alternatives to the NSM system, but the process was complicated as any replacement would have to be compatible with the ships' existing equipment

-Malaysia Norway Kongsberg NSM Missile Diplomatic Row Contract Cancellation Legal Action Regional Balance Strategic Partners Confetti Solemn Instruments Alternatives Compatibility
+Malaysia Norway Kongsberg NSM Missile Littoral Combat Ships (LCS) Diplomatic Row Contract Cancellation Legal Action Compensation Regional Balance

 United States Latest News, United States Headlines